- What is Ebooks Minnesota?

 Ebooks Minnesota is an online ebook collection for all Minnesotans.
-The collection covers a wide variety of subjects for readers of all ages, and features content from our state's independent publishers, including some of our best literature and nonfiction.
+The collection covers a wide variety of subjects, both fiction and non-fiction, for readers of all ages, and features content from our state's independent publishers, as well as national and international publishers.

 Is there a charge to use Ebooks Minnesota?